nestordemeure/nestordemeure.github.io/content/writing/guides/writing.md

 However, you are a human being and your text is your precious baby.
 You *will be* tempted to fight them and tell them that none of the things they suggest would be an improvement, they are just picky!
 My suggestion to you would be to make a copy of your work and *try their suggestions*.
-You have nothing to lose and, if you already respect their option, they are likely to be right.
+You have nothing to lose, and they are likely right (after all you respect their opinion for a reason).

-There is a risk of losing you vision, letting it be diluted by different position, but it is you job to have a clear vision first and foremost.
+There is a risk of losing you vision, letting it be diluted by different position, but it is part of your job to have a clear vision.
-You have to know what you want, everything else can be improved on with patience and enough drafts.
+You have to know what you want, everything else can be improved on with patience and enough work.

 ## Make it look good fast